X

 Also, surnames came into existence from the late Heian period to the beginning of the Meiji period (1868-1912), and only place names that existed during this period can be the root of a surname.

-Additionally, place names often change over time, especially kanji, so even if the kanji is slightly different, it is often the root of the surname.
+Additionally, place names often change over time, especially kanji, so even if the kanji is slightly different, it is frequently the root of the surname.

-Besides, we have cases in which the surname derived from a place name indicates that the person is from that place, not the place where the person lives.
+Besides, we have cases where the surname derived from a place name indicates that the person is from that place, not where the person lives.

 In some cases, when a person moves to another land, he or she takes his or her native place as his or her last name.